MGEmil/Blackjack_Game/README.md

-# Blackjack_Game
+# Blackjack Game with Python
-A blackjack game created in Python which try to simulate a real Blackjack game
+A blackjack game created in Python which try to simulate a real one.